b-ilya/gasstation-assignment/README.md

 This is model of gas station that clients can use to buy fuel.

 It has simple api with a couple of methods, but tries to keep best performance.
 It supports concurrent clients and several of them can pump simultaneously based on the number of pumps.
-If number of clients is exceeding number of pumps they will wait in line each  line
+If number of clients is exceeding number of pumps they will wait in selected pump's line.

 ### Task description